 Another treatment option is analgesic infiltration.
 This technique involves applying a long-lasting, non-adrenalized local anesthetic to the cord.
 An infiltration is effective in reducing spontaneous scrotal pain and pain on palpation.

-This operation is suitable for men suffering from chronic or persistent scrotal pain that is difficult to relieve with medical treatments.
+This operation is suitable for men suffering from chronic or persistent scrotal pain that’s difficult to relieve with medical treatments.
 The analgesic infiltration is done under local anesthesia.
-A liquid is injected at high pressure under the skin so that you do not feel the pain.
-The analgesic infiltration is done under ultrasound guidance and lasts only ten minutes.
+A liquid is injected under the skin at high pressure so you don’t feel the pain.
+The analgesic infiltration is done under ultrasound guidance and lasts only 10 minutes.

 • Removal of the swollen testicle